Manifestation Journaling: A Complete Guide (+ Prompts)

 How to Start a Manifestation Journal

-To start journaling for manifestation, all you need is a notebook or journal and an idea of what you want to manifest.
+To use this manifestation method and start journaling for manifestation, all you need is a notebook or journal and an idea of what you want to manifest.
 Once you get started, you may want to implement some other techniques and strategies to help you begin working towards your dreams.
 In the steps below, we'll walk you through some techniques and steps that can help you create a high-impact manifestation journal.

 Manifestation Journaling Step 1: Freewriting